kateusacova/shop-manager/repo_class_recipe.md

   end

   def update(item)
-    # For reducing Item quantity after making an order
+    # For reducing Item quantity after making an order.
     # And also for updating the updating the item q.
-    # which is already in stock
+    # which is already in stock.
     # Updates an Item object of the specified id
   end
 end